Close

 Tummy time is simple yet vital for your baby’s development.
 You place your baby on their belly while they’re awake and supervised.
 This helps strengthen their neck, shoulders, arms, and back muscles, essential for rolling over, sitting up, eating solid food, crawling, and eventually walking.

-The tummy time position consists of placing babies on their stomachs and chests on a blanket laid out on a flat surface.
+The position consists of placing babies on their stomachs and chests on a blanket laid out on a flat surface.

 Tummy time supports physical development and offers wonderful bonding moments with your little one.